In a historical city like Kalmar, you will find many interesting places and buildings.

 The history of this legendary castle stretches back over 800 years.
 Its present appearence dates from the 16th century, when the Vasa kings rebuilt it in the style of a Renaissance palace, with furnishings in the continental manner.

-The only one remaining in Kalmar.
+The only wash house remaining in Kalmar.

 The Old Cemetary is the oldest Christian burial ground preserved in Kalmar.
 A church was built during the first half of the 13th century and in this connection they started to lay out the cemetary.